 Early help can also prevent further problems arising; for example, if it is provided as part of a support plan where a child has returned home to their family from care, or in families where there are emerging parental mental health issues or drug and alcohol misuse.

-In Derbyshire we believe that every child and young person should have the opportunity to reach their full potential and that they are best supported to grow and achieve within their own families and communities.
+We believe that every child and young person should have the opportunity to reach their full potential and that they are best supported to grow and achieve within their own families and communities.

-There will always be some children, young people and families who will need our support and we are committed to ensuring we work with them to identify their own solutions, building on their own strengths and assets.
+There will always be some children, young people and families who will need support and we are committed to ensuring we work with them to identify their own solutions, building on their own strengths and assets.

 Wherever possible, the needs of children, young people and families will be met by practitioners within universal services.
 In Derbyshire we have a shared partnership vision that if early help is needed, we will ensure we do the following: